mjbieren/Phylogenomics_klebsormidiophyceae/Scripts/7_Decontamination/README.md

 mmseqs createdb trinity_genes.fasta.transdecoder.pep StrainName_Klebsome_db.db || module purge && exit -1
 mmseqs createindex StrainName_Klebsome_db.db tmp || module purge && exit -1
 ```
-You can also use the script "ConvertToMMseqsDatabase.sh" and run it in the same folder as the TransDecoder output .pep file.
+You can also use the script [ConvertToMMseqsDatabase.sh](Scripts/7_Decontamination/ConvertToMMseqsDatabase.sh) and run it in the same folder as the TransDecoder output .pep file.

 ## Running the script